-- a) All buildings with a rise of four (4) storeys or more shall make provision for a waste service room on each section of each level which is accessible for all occupants. - All waste service rooms shall have chutes to enable residents to dispose of garbage. - c) Chutes shall not be located adjacent to bedrooms or living rooms unless bedrooms unless they are outside the sound transmission barrier surrounding each unit. - d) Chutes shall feed into appropriately sized bins located in the bin storage room. - e) The outlet area, in which the chute outlets and mechanical collection devices are located, shall be secured to prevent access by unauthorised persons. - f) While mechanical devices are permitted in order to assist with waste collection (eg. carousel), no compaction is permitted for either garbage or recyclables. - g) Each waste service room shall make provision for a sufficient number of 240-litre mobile recyclable bins for
+- a) All buildings with a rise of four (4) storeys or more (including the ground floor) shall make provision for a Waste Service Room on each section of each residential floor which is accessible for all residents. - All Waste Service Rooms shall have chutes to enable residents to dispose of garbage.
+Waste chutes must: - not be located adjacent to bedrooms or living rooms unless they are outside the sound transmission barrier surrounding each unit.